Photo: Pernille Bille Tvedt

 Spejdernes Lejr 2022

-Spejdernes lejr in 2026 was in Hedeland hosted by three municipalities.
-35000 scouts took part and this time more than 5000 international scouts from 52 countries!
-The camp offered a wide educational programme and activities and volunteer scouts had built a main stage structure with 22 scout tents surrounding the main scene.
+Spejdernes lejr in 2022 was held in Hedeland and hosted by three bordering municipalities.
+35,000 scouts took part and this time more than 5,000 international scouts from 52 countries participated.
+The camp offered a wide educational programme and activities, and volunteer scouts had built a structure with 22 scout tents surrounding the main stage.

 How are we organized in Denmark?